maxkagamine/Moq.Contrib.HttpClient/README.md

 Mocking HttpClient has historically been [surprisingly difficult][dotnet/runtime#14535], with the solution being to either create a wrapper to mock instead (at the cost of cluttering the code) or use a separate HTTP library entirely.
-This package provides extension methods that make mocking HTTP requests as easy as mocking a service method.
+This package provides extension methods for [Moq] that make handling HTTP requests as easy as mocking a service method.

 - [Install](#install)
 - [API](#api)